Updated June 28, 2023

 Step 3: Run this code by hitting F5 directly or manually hitting the Run button on the upper left panel.
 As soon as we execute the command, the following screen automatically appears.

-The Print Preview helps us in looking through the data before moving ahead with the Print.
+The Print Preview helps us look through the data before proceeding with the Print.

-So, this is how the functions in VBA Print can be used for performing Printouts directly.
+So, this is how VBA Print’s functions use to perform Printouts directly.
 I hope we now have a better understanding and implementation of the function.

 Things to Remember

-- We should always remember not to provide spaces in between the functions.
+- We should always remember not to provide spaces between the functions.

-- VBA function can directly be accessed by Alt+F11 instead of going through Developer mode.
+- VBA function can direct accesses by Alt+F11 instead of going through Developer mode.

-- Always remember when you are typing Activesheet function as you can see in Step 2 of Example 2, then make sure that your cursor (click) before executing the command is upon the same sheet whose Print you require.
+- Remember, when you are typing the Active sheet function, as you can see in Step 2 of Example 2, make sure that your cursor (click) before executing the command is on the same sheet whose Print you require.

 This is a guide to VBA Print Function.
-Here we discuss how to use Print Function in Excel VBA along with some practical examples and downloadable excel template.
+We discuss using Print Function in Excel VBA, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles –